 Steps 6 to 9.
 Final Completion

-Recognise two or more of these?
+Recognised your system in any of the property types above?
 A power flush is very likely needed.

 We assess your system before recommending a power flush.
 If it is not the right solution we will say so and recommend what is.
 We would rather lose a job than cause unnecessary damage.